 I talk about self-love a lot.
-It’s been my main focus for the last decade and it’s something that I’m incredibly passionate about (as you can tell by all of the self-love related worksheets in my shop!).
+It’s been my main focus for the last decade and it’s something that I’m incredibly passionate about (as you can tell by my published book!).
 I created the Foundations of Self-Love to describe what most helped me because there was no one thing that made me love myself (maybe your journey is different).

 It’s also important to acknowledge that some of us start at different places.